 After more than a year of planning, work began on StoriiCare in early 2016.
 Initially focusing on social inclusion and reminiscence, it soon became apparent that there was a need for a solution that would also support a wider range of care operations.

 We listened to and worked closely with our clients.
 We then went on to develop care management functionality whilst ensuring staff could easily navigate and understand the platform.
-Because of this, StoriiCare is easy to use and has often been described as a Facebook for care.
+Because of this, StoriiCare is easy to use and has often been described as a Facebook for care due to our ease of use and social features.